Transductive conformal inference with adaptive scores: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Anna Ben-Hamou and Claire Boyer for constructive discussions and Ariane Marandon for her support with the code.
-The authors acknowledge the grants ANR-21-CE23-0035 (ASCAI) and ANR-19-CHIA-0021-01 (BISCOTTE) of the French National Research Agency ANR and the Emergence project MARS.
+We would like to thank Anna Benhamou for constructive discussions and Romain P\'erier for pointing out an error in a previous version of the manuscript.
+The authors acknowledge the grants ANR-21-CE23-0035 (ASCAI), ANR-23-CE40-0018-01 (BACKUP) and ANR-23-CE40-0018-01 (BISCOTTE) of the French National Research Agency ANR, and the Emergence project MARS of Sorbonne Universit\'e.